Knife Safety Tips

-For instance, peeling potatoes, a paring knife will suit the task better than a chef's knife.
-If you’re cutting large cuts of meat into smaller pieces, then a larger chef's or utility knife would be right for that job.
-And always use knives that feel comfortable, not too heavy, and with a handle that provides a solid grip.
+For instance, if you're peeling potatoes, a paring knife will suit the task better than a chef's knife.
+If you're cutting large cuts of meat into smaller pieces, a larger chef's or utility knife would be the right choice.
+And always use knives that feel comfortable, are not too heavy, and with a handle that provides a solid grip.

 Don't soak your knives with other dishes.
-Too many times folks forget there's a dangerous instrument in that soapy water and cut themselves fishing around for something.
+Too many times, folks forget there's a dangerous instrument in that soapy water and cut themselves fishing around for something.
 Wash and dry your knives right away.
-Use caution when rubbing the blade with sponge or towel!
-Store knives safely in a block, on a magnetic strip, or in sheaths or shields.
+Use caution when rubbing the blade with a sponge or towel!
+Store knives safely in a block, magnetic strip, sheath, or shield.
 Keep all knives FAR from the reach of small children!

 4)-Always pick up knives by the handle.